Gurudayal19/ev101-scripts/L1 Welcome to EV101 course/Potential job opportunities in the sector.md

 # Job Fields & Roles
-Electric Vehicles as a product and EV as an industry needs new knowledge and new skills.
-They represent a paradigm shift in job structure.
+Electric Vehicles (EVs) as a product and an emerging industry demand fresh expertise and novel skills.
+They signify a transformative paradigm shift in the job landscape.

-Seeing such a vast market that India provides for the automotive industry and its continuous growth:
+Observing the vast and ever-expanding market that India presents to the automotive industry:

 >Automobile sales in India grew by 10% in May 2017 - [ET Auto](https://auto.economictimes.indiatimes.com/news/industry/auto-industry-grows-by-10-in-may-2017/59065621).
 Fuelled by the Government of India [pushing for e-vehicles](https://economictimes.indiatimes.com/news/economy/policy/modi-government-plans-major-policy-push-to-promote-e-vehicles/articleshow/58351446.cms) many major car makers are [planning to invest money towards this in India](https://in.reuters.com/article/india-autos-electric-vehicles/indias-auto-industry-gears-up-for-governments-electric-vehicles-push-idINKCN1BM0Z4)